coatyio/coaty-js/docs/developer-guide.md

   with IO actors.
 * **IoValue** Send IO values from a publishing IO source to associated IO actors.

+Coaty not only provides *one-way* communication event patterns, such as Advertise and Channel, that support classic publish-subscribe interaction between Coaty agents.
+With *two-way* event patterns, *request-response* interaction between Coaty agents can be realized, similar to, for example, HTTP/REST or remote procedure call (RPC): The Query-Retrieve pattern is used to enable remote retrieval of objects satisfying certain criteria.
+The Update-Complete pattern is used to update and share object state across agents.

+While traditional request-response interaction is always directed towards a single concrete endpoint that must be known by the requester, Coaty two-way request-response event patterns share the characteristics of publish-subscribe
+communication: A request event is always directed towards all subscribers which are interested in this kind of event.
+Response events are published by all subscribers that are willing to provide answers.
+This means that response events for a single request event can be provided independently by multiple subscribers, and each subscriber can publish multiple responses over time.

+The use case specific logic implemented by the requester determines how to handle such responses.
+For example, the requester can decide to

+* just take the first response and ignore all others,
+* only take responses received within a given time interval,
+* handle any response over time.

+In the latter case innovative scenarios beyond classic request-response can be realized.
+For example, a Query event responder could re-execute the database query and publish a Retrieve event with the new results every time the concerned storage area is updated.
+In this way inefficient database polling is replaced by an efficient push-based approach.

 Internally, events are emitted and received by the Communication Manager using publish-subscribe messaging with an MQTT message broker.
 Events are passed to Coaty controllers by following the Reactive Programming paradigm using RxJS